GPS - The Complete Guide

 What can GPS signals pass through?

 GPS works in all weather conditions, anywhere on or near the Earth, 24 hours a day.
-It doesn’t require subscription or setup, and it operates independently of any telephonic or internet reception, though these technologies can enhance the usefulness of the GPS positioning information.
+It doesn’t require a subscription or setup, and it operates independently of any telephonic or internet reception, though these technologies can enhance the usefulness of GPS positioning information.
 Plus, it’s extremely accurate.
 However, there are some disadvantages of GPS too.

 GPS signals travel by line of sight.
 This means that they will pass through clouds, glass, and plastic, but they won’t pass through most solid objects, such as buildings or mountains.
 If you have ever used a navigation app in a dense urban environment with big buildings on either side of the street, you have probably experienced how the blue dot can flicker around for a while before determining your exact location.
 The problem is that the signals from the navigation satellites get blocked by these buildings or in some cases bounce off the buildings before they reach your phone.
-This makes it mis-calculate the distance to the satellites and incorrectly triangulate its position.
+This makes it miscalculate the distance to the satellites and incorrectly triangulate its position.

 tim-trad-205978-unsplash